AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 * {api:anychart.data.Tree#numChildren}numChildren(){api} – returns the number of children of a root item with a given index
 * {api:anychart.data.Tree#indexOfChild}indexOfChild(){api} – returns (?)

-To go deeper, use the methods of {api:anychart.data.Tree.DataItem}, combined each other or the methods mentioned above:
+To go deeper, use the methods of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}, combined each other or the methods mentioned above:

 * {api:anychart.data.Tree.DataItem#getChildAt}getChildAt(){api} – returns an item (instance of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}) with a given index
 * {api:anychart.data.Tree.DataItem#getChildren}getChildren(){api} – returns an array containing all children (instances of {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api}) of an item with a given index